 - (2) If a person has obstructed an authorised person under subsection (1) and the authorised person decides to exercise the power, the authorised person must, if practicable, warn the person- - (a) that the authorised person considers the person's conduct is obstructing the authorised person; and - (b) that it is an offence to obstruct the authorised person, unless the person has a reasonable excuse.

 136 Impersonating authorised person

 A person must not pretend to be an authorised person.

-Chapter 11A Fare evasion and other offences
+Chapter 11A Payment of fares and directions and offences

 143AA Definitions for ch 11A

 In this chapter-